India and Sri Lanka Relations

 The 1980s marked a significant turning point in India-Sri Lanka relations due to the rise of the Liberation Tigers of Tamil Eelam (LTTE), a militant organization fighting for an independent Tamil Eelam in Sri Lanka.
 The LTTE's activities, including attacks on Sri Lankan forces and civilians, exacerbated the ethnic conflict and drew India's attention.

-India, under Prime Minister Rajiv Gandhi, initially provided support to Tamil militant groups as part of its policy to counteract Sri Lankan government actions.
+India, under Prime Minister Rajiv Gandhi, initially provided diplomatic support to Tamil militant groups as part of its policy to counteract Sri Lankan government actions.
 This support, however, led to increased tensions between the two nations.
 The Sri Lankan government accused India of meddling in its internal affairs, further straining relations.

 The Indo-Sri Lanka Accord (1987)